BookingSync/hermes-rb/README.md

 end
 ```

-If you don't care about it, just use `Hermes::NullInstrumenter`.
+If you don't care about it, you can leave it empty.

 ### RPC